triyanarief/chit-chat-app/README.md

 # chit-chat-app
-Building a live chat app
+Building a live chat app with Meteor.js and simple react